Liger: Co-occurrence of parent species

 As with the tigon, the liger exists only in captivity.
 Historically, the Asiatic lion and the Bengal tiger co-occurred in some Asian countries, and there are legends of male lions mating with tigresses in the wilderness, or of ligers existing there.
 The two species' ranges are known to overlap in India's Gir National Park, though no ligers were known to live there until the modern era.
 The range of the Caspian tiger has overlapped with that of the lion in places such as northern Iran and eastern Anatolia.

 Zoo policies

-Keeping the two species separate has been standard procedure.
-Ligers have occurred continue to occur by accident in captivity.
-Several AZA zoos are reported to have ligers.
 The United States holds the greatest population of around 30 ligers.
 China holds about 20 ligers.
-There are a few countries worldwide that hold a few, but probably less than 100 exist worldwide.
+There are some countries worldwide that hold a few, but it’s probable that fewer than 100 exist worldwide.

 The breeding of ligers and other Panthera hybrids has come under fire from animal rights activists and organisations, who argue that the health problems experienced by these animals makes their creation immoral.
 Despite these assertions of immorality, some unlicensed zoos still breed ligers for profit.